 - 1 teaspoon cracked black pepper

 - 2 whole habaneros (3 if extra hot is wanted)

 - Trim all visible fat from the beef and place in freezer for an hour or two to partially freeze.

 - While the meat is in the freezer, combine marinade ingredients in a blender and blend until the peppers have been chopped into very small pieces.
 Place in a bowl or ziplock bag.

 - Remove the meat from the freezer and slice ¼" strips against the grain for an easy chew.
 Cut with the grain for a more chewy jerky.

 - Add sliced beef to the mixture in the ziplock bag or bowl and marinate for 8-24 hours in the refrigerator.

 - After the meat has finished marinating, remove from refrigerator and strain excess marinade in a colander and pat dry with paper towels.

-- Dry with your favorite jerky making method.
-I used my Excalibur Dehydrator and dried for 4 hours at 165F.
+- Load dehydrator trays with jerky strips leaving room for air to circulate I used my Excalibur Dehydrator and dried for 3 hours at 165°F and 1 hour at 145°F

 - The jerky is finished when it bends and cracks, but does not break in half.

 - Omit Habaneros if you don't want a spicy jerky